Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity: Koopman-based Unified Behavior Models

-\textit{Unified Spectral Latent:} To approximate the Koopman-invariant subspace, we first define a unified spectral encoder \(g_\theta:\xi_t \mapsto \psi_t\) that acts as a lifting function, with $\theta$ as its learnable parameters.
-We parametrize this encoder using a multi-layer perceptron (MLP) that computes the lifted behavioral state $\psi_t \in \mathbb{R}^{\psi}$ from the unified behavioral state $\xi_t$.
-Then, we define a state-inclusive latent representation of the lifted behavioral state as

-where $d_z=d_{\xi} + d_{\psi}$ denotes the dimension of the Koopman-UBM's latent space.
-By explicitly including $\xi_t$ in the latent representing, we enable the latent Koopman dynamics to be grounded in the behavioral states, avoiding drifts ane encouranging temporal coherence.
+\textbf{Unified Spectral Latent:} The key idea is to approximate a Koopman-invariant subspace.
+To do so, we first define a unified spectral encoder \(g_\theta:\ubstate_t \mapsto \liftedstate_t\) that acts as a lifting function, with $\theta$ as its learnable parameters.
+We parametrize this encoder using a multi-layer perceptron (MLP) that computes the lifted behavioral state $\liftedstate_t \in \R^{n_\liftedstate}$ from the unified behavioral state $\ubstate_t$.
+Then, we define a \textit{state-inclusive} latent representation of the lifted behavioral state as $ \latent_t \triangleq [\ubstate_t^{\ T},\liftedstate_t^{\ T}]^{\ T} \in \R^{d_\latent}, $ where $d_z=d_{\ubstate} + d_{\liftedstate}$ denotes the dimension of the Koopman-UBM's latent space.
+By explicitly including $\ubstate_t$ in the latent representing, we enable the latent Koopman dynamics to be grounded in the behavioral states, avoiding drifts ane encouranging temporal coherence.
 Further, state-inclusive latent representation enable fast decoder-free inference.